Advertiser disclosure

 Employer-sponsored 401(k)s are great, but they don’t offer the same tax benefits as other retirement accounts, which is why opening an IRA is also important.

-For starters, you’ll have more investment options, since you’re opening your own personal IRA rather than going through your employer, who determines your investments for you.
+For starters, you’ll have more investment options, since you’re opening your own personal IRA rather than going through your employer, where you’re more limited on investment options.
+Your IRA can hold your favorite individual stocks, like Apple or Microsoft, for example.

-In addition, one of the very best benefits of an IRA (a Roth IRA account, specifically) is its ability to grow tax free.
-Your account will both grow without being taxed and you’ll be able to make tax-free withdrawals starting at age 59 ½.
+In addition, one of the very best benefits of an IRA (a Roth IRA account, to be specific) is its ability to grow tax free.
+Your account can both grow without being taxed and you’ll be able to make tax-free and penalty-free withdrawals on accounts open longer than five years starting at age 59 ½.

 You can open an IRA on any of the best investment platforms, but if you’re starting small we recommend you check out Acorns.
-With Acorns, you can invest as much or as little as you want in both regular investment accounts or an IRA by setting up recurring investments with Smart Deposit of as little as $5 a day, week or month.
-It’s also a great app for spare change investing.
+With Acorns, you can invest automatically every paycheck in your IRA (or other investment account) by setting up recurring investments with their Smart Deposit feature.
+It’s also a popular spare-change investing app, investing your spare change with every purchase for you.
+Those features gel well with those who only have a small amount of money to invest.

 4. Let a robo-advisor invest for you